 6. Amy Schmittauer

 "How did I get my start as an entrepreneur?
 Hard freakin' work.

-"When I realized at my 9-5 that I wanted to work for myself, it was a year and a half before I actually left to make it happen.
-During that time, I was getting any and all experience I could in my field, on the side of my full-time job.
+"When I realized at my 9-5 that I wanted to work for myself, it was a year and a half before I left to make it happen.
+During that time, I was getting all experience I could in my field, on the side of my full-time job.
 I spent vacation time and extra money on conferences, networking, and working for anyone who would let me help.
-First for free and then for cheap, until I had confidence in my portfolio and made the leap to focus on my business alone.
+First for free and then for cheap, until I had confidence in my portfolio and leaped to focus on my business alone.

 "Everyone wants the decision to be easy or great timing, but it never will be.
 Do the work.
 Prove you're going to keep doing the work when you're the only one in your corner.
 And then make it happen."